 Finally, combine all these factors – your scores, qualitative analysis of your work experience, and any other issues pro or con – to refine your determination of reasonable reach, on par, or safety for each school of interest.

 It’s important to be objective.
 Still, don’t ignore the subjective factor in your research.
 If you find yourself falling for a school that doesn’t seem like a great fit – you wanted an intimate campus and yet when you visited NYU while on a business trip to the Big Apple, you found its downtown vibe utterly scintillating – well, great!
 It’s possible you’re momentarily infatuated, and it’s also possible that there’s a side of you that this environment has opened up and brought to light.

 Allow yourself to be enchanted and surprised in the process.

 So, how many MBA programs should I apply to?

-At this point in your school research, you know what you’re looking for in an MBA program, but what’s the magic number?
+Now that you know what you’re looking for in an MBA program, what’s the magic number?
 How many is too many and how many is not enough?

-Deciding how many schools to apply to is another often shortchanged step in the pre-application process.
-It’s something that people seem to think just happens.
-And it will just happen, but not necessarily in an advantageous way, unless you take control of the process.
 Your specific situation and needs should drive your choice of how many schools to apply to – in each category: reasonable reach, on-par, and safety.
 Having a clear idea before you start your applications of how many schools you’ll be targeting will help you plan and allocate your resources.
-(By “number” I mean roughly; a short range such as “five or six” is fine.
+(By “number” I mean roughly; a short range such as “five or six” is fine.)